Yichen-Si/punkst/docs/modules/pixel-decode.md

 `--seed` - Random seed for reproducibility.
 If not set or ≤0, a random seed will be generated.

 ### Output Parameters

+`--output-binary` - If set, the output files will be in binary format for more efficient post-processing, otherwise in tsv format.
+If set, `--output-original` cannot be used, but you can use `punkst tile-op` (see [tile-op](tileop.md)) to annotate the transcript data with the inference results or to convert the binary output back to tsv.

 `--output-original` - If set, the original data including the feature names and counts will be included in the output.
 If `pixel-res` is not 1 and `--output-original` is not set, the output contains results per collapsed pixel.